-The area consists of 866 hectares (2,140 acres) of native grasslands and seven kilometres of shoreline along the north shore of Buffalo Pound Lake.
-These grasslands help filter the drinking water for approximately one-quarter of the province’s population, including the cities of Regina and Moose Jaw and several surrounding communities.
+NCC’s Buffalo Pound property consists of 866 hectares (2,140 acres) of native grasslands and seven kilometres of shoreline along the north shore of Buffalo Pound Lake.
+These grasslands help filter the drinking water for approximately one-quarter of the province’s population, including Regina, Moose Jaw and several surrounding communities.

 “NCC’s Buffalo Pound property is a beautiful area that contains native grasslands along a premium shoreline.
 Conserving these grasslands is one of the most important things we can do to help the plants and animals that live there, as well as filter the air we breathe and provide quality drinking water in southern Saskatchewan.” – Cameron Wood, Director of Conservation for the Nature Conservancy of Canada in Saskatchewan.

 The acquisition of NCC’s Buffalo Pound property was made possible thanks to the generous financial support of several partners and donors:

 - The Government of Canada, through the Canada Nature Fund, including the Natural Heritage Conservation Program, and the North American Waterfowl Management Plan

 - The Government of Saskatchewan Fish and Wildlife Development Fund